 Mobile Engagement Services

 Mobile Engagement Services (MES) are intervention services that connect with individuals to break down barriers and provide support while getting into treatment.
+MES takes an individual approach in working with persons and families who face multiple challenges in supporting their recovery, guiding them in finding the recovery path to meet their needs.
 This service is provided through Penn Foundation.

 Who does MES serve?